PeruDayani/racehub/README.md

 - Drizzle Migrations - Create a cmd to easily apply migrations to prod - NextJS deployment hook?

 And then we continue on:
-- Action to mark Race as "live" with basic validation
 - Save a ticket on successful purchase
 - View the tickets in the dashboard
 - Display QR code for tickets